 BA in Theology Completion Degree Program

-· Since 2015, one hundred percent of those that successfully completed the program advanced to Major Seminary.
+· Since 2015, ninety percent of those that successfully completed the program advanced to Major Seminary.

-· Since 2015, eighty-nine percent of BA graduates have been ordained or are continuing their studies towards ordination in the Roman Catholic Priesthood.
+· Since 2015, eighty percent of BA graduates have been ordained or are continuing their studies towards ordination in the Roman Catholic Priesthood.